Citius Pharmaceuticals Inc. (CTXR)'s Financial Results Comparing With Aytu BioScience Inc. (NASDAQ:AYTU) | New Business Observer

 |0.00

-We can see in table 1 the earnings per share, top-line revenue and valuation of Citius Pharmaceuticals Inc. and Aytu BioScience Inc.
+Table 1 showcases the gross revenue, earnings per share and valuation of Citius Pharmaceuticals Inc. and Aytu BioScience Inc.

 Profitability

-Table 2 has Citius Pharmaceuticals Inc. and Aytu BioScience Inc.’s return on assets, return on equity and net margins.
+Table 2 provides Citius Pharmaceuticals Inc. and Aytu BioScience Inc.’s return on assets, return on equity and net margins.

 |Net Margins